Frequently Asked Questions (FAQs)

 What do you look for from a CV/application?

-We look for overachievers in three areas: academics, proactivity and work experience.
-So, if you have been president of a society, founded your own company, worked hard for a 1st Class degree or have done some interesting work experience, shout about it!
+We look for overachievers in three areas: academics, proactivity, and hard work.
+So, if you have been president of a society, founded your own company, pulled a few all-nighters for a 1st Class degree, or have learned lots from some competitive work experience, shout about it!
 Always use evidence to show us how you’ve demonstrated these traits.
 Find out more in this blog article.

 A start-up is any small company that exists to disrupt the status-quo.
 The companies are usually less than five years old, and may be as small as just 2 founders, or as big as 100+ (these are known as scale-ups).
 Yes, this might involve some working around the kitchen table and playing ping pong, but most of the start-ups we work with have been through a number of funding rounds or are VC-backed, which means they have more money, better resources, and higher starting salaries than you might expect.

 What does 'VC-backed' mean?

 This means that a company has been funded (either in full or part) by a Venture Capital firm.
 A Venture Capital firm will fund and mentor start-ups that they think have the potential to be the next Deliveroo or Uber, and they often invest large amounts of money in exchange for a chunk of equity in the company.

 What is a start-up 'Spotlight'?